jonescompneurolab/hnn-core/examples/howto/README.txt

 How to
 ------

-These are short examples that show how to use HNN-core API to accomplish something
+These are short examples that show how to use HNN-core API to accomplish specific tasks.